Frequently Asked Questions

 • Will the Lion Diet Cause Kidney Stones?

 No. Through the testimonials, we have seen, the carnivore and Lion Diet have increased the health of people’s kidneys.
 When you are eating a diet high in processed or plant foods, inflammation results and the more inflamed your kidneys are, the higher likelihood they will precipitate a stone in your urine.
-All meat diets are king when it comes to eliminating inflammation (remember, inflammation is primarily originating from a leaky gut).
-Ken Berry, MD on Kidney Stones
+All meat diets are king when it comes to eliminating inflammation (remember, inflammation is primarily originating from a leaky gut). &t=370s">Ken Berry, MD on Kidney Stones

 • Can the Lion Diet Help With Autoimmune Related Alopecia?

 Absolutely.
 Alopecia is an autoimmune illness and the Lion Diet’s specialty is helping those with autoimmune issues.
 Just like any other autoimmune illness, once the gut is healed and the leakiness ceases, the body returns to its natural state.
-Many have recovered lost hair (and even color) on all meat diets.
-Paul Saladino, MD Discussing Alopecia
+Many have recovered lost hair (and even color) on all meat diets. ">Paul Saladino, MD Discussing Alopecia

 • What Diet Should I Do If I Have A Neurodegenerative Disease?